rsproule/n-per-epoch/README.md

 ## Human?

-This example takes advantage of an existing "anonymity set" which was built by the Worldcoin team.
+This example takes advantage of an existing "anonymity set" which was built by [Worldcoin][worldid-docs].
 This set has approximately 1.4 million _verified_ humans in it.
 You can opt into using a different set by modifying the groupId within the settings.